authorkipps/100-days-of-code/log.md

 **Thoughts**: Feel tired at start, but the time goes on, I feel fine.
 Little feel to move faster.
 Be fine!.
 I think about remake my website JP on codepen by using all of thing I learn.
 Be fun!

 **Link to work:** [FreeCodeCamp]

+### Day 3: January 05, 2018

+**Today's Progress**: Remake website country Japan.

+**Thoughts**: A pain begin when I first start doing code.
+It's Ok with ten minutes but at home I can make my effort 100%.
+It is really hard to do it.
+I want to eat anything.

+**Link to work:** [codepen.io/author.kipps]